siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 | `excludeComponents` | string | '' | Semicolon-separated list of components to exclude |:x:|
 | `appSettingsPath` | string | '' | Your own AppSettings.json path |:x:|

-**Note:** SBOM signing parameters are automatically configured when using the templates with the `devops-clearing` variable group.
-No manual configuration of SBOM signing parameters is required.

 ### Binary Template Specific Parameters